NICTA/openboard/README.txt

 -----------------

 This project consists of one core app (dashboard_loader) to which developers can add additional loader (or uploader) apps, as described below.
+The loader and uploader apps make use of the dashboard loader API which is defined (and documented) in dashboard_loader.loader_utils.
+Some example loader and uploader apps are provided.

 Django Admin pages are provided for maintaining widget definitions and associated metadata, as well as custom maintenance views for manually